cddc12346/ReverseEngineerMadness/Some notes on Windows Internals/SEH/readme.md

 At position FS:[0x00] or the TIB, there is the head of the exception handler chain.
 When an exception occurs, ntdll.dll kicks in and retrieves the head of the SEH chain, walks through the list and finds the suitable handler.
 If no handler is found, the default Win32 handler will be used (at the bottom of the stack)

-at fs:[0] -> first 4 bytes is the head of the SEH chain Going to the pointer, will have it pointing to the next frame.
+At fs:[0] -> first 4 bytes is the head of the SEH chain.

+Going to the pointer, we see it pointing to the next frame.

 ## Entire SEH Chain
 ![plot](./Images/SEH_Stack_Frame.png)